tdauth/dmdf/README.md

 ```
 //! import "TPoF.j"
 ```

+## Jenkins <a name="jenkins"></a>
+The modification provides several scripts to setup jobs in Jenkins.
+These scripts are located in the directory [src/Scripts/jenkins](./src/Scripts/jenkins).

 ## Content <a name="content"></a>
 The content of this modification consists of items, creatures, spells, classes, story, quests, dialogues, NPCs etc.